dataform-co/dataform/content/docs/dataform-web/how-to-guides/environments-example.md

 - In the remote repository, merge master (the staging environment) in to the production branch (the production environment).
 Both production and staging will now be running the same files on the same schedule, as they are identical.

-  - The modelling overview page will show both the staging and production environment schedules.
+  - The modelling overview page will now show both the staging and production environment schedules.

   - The run logs will now indicate the environment as either staging or production, dependant on where the run was triggered from.